Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,3142.404803,3156.213884.md

 ### Transcript

-> we're a pair of glasses snoot why what's the deal of it maybe I think they you look like someone I think like someone I
+> away why I kept seeing like all the time we're a pair of glasses snoot why what's the deal of it maybe I think they you look like someone I think like someone I think they said something like that yeah